Roland Emmerich: 1990s

 Producer Mario Kassar invited Emmerich to come to the United States to direct a futuristic action film entitled Isobar.
 Dean Devlin, who appeared in Moon 44, soon joined Emmerich as his writing and producing partner, and served in this capacity until 2000.
 Emmerich subsequently refused the offer to direct after producers rejected Devlin's re-write of the script, and the Isobar project was eventually scrapped.
 Instead, Emmerich was hired to replace director Andrew Davis for the action movie Universal Soldier.
 The film was released in 1992.

-Emmerich next helmed the 1994 science-fiction film Stargate.
+Emmerich next directed the 1994 science-fiction film Stargate.
 At the time, it set a record for the highest-grossing opening weekend for a film released in the month of October.
 It became more commercially successful than most film industry insiders had anticipated, and spawned a highly popular media franchise.

 Emmerich then directed Independence Day, an alien invasion feature, released in 1996, that became the first film to gross $100 million in less than a week and went on to become one of the most financially successful films of all time, at one point having been the second-highest-grossing film in terms of worldwide box office.
 Emmerich and Devlin then created the television series The Visitor, which aired on the Fox Network during 1997–1998 before being cancelled after one season.

 His next film, Godzilla, opened in 1998.
 An extensive advertising and marketing campaign generated significant hype during the months leading up to the film's release.
 The film was a box office success but was met with negative reviews from critics and fans.
 It garnered a Saturn Award for Best Special Effects, a BMI Film Music Award, and the Audience Award for Best Director at the European Film Awards while also receiving a Razzie Award for Worst Remake or Sequel.
 It has only a 16% rating on Rotten Tomatoes.
 Emmerich said that prior to getting involved with Godzilla he and Devlin had planned a disaster movie centered around an asteroid fall, which wound up cancelled after Armageddon went for a similar idea.